Sphynx Cat Care & Health

 Begging & Overfeeding

-Don't be tempted to feed your cat more than is recommended for breed, life-stage and weight.
+Don't ever be tempted to feed your cat more than is recommended for breed, life-stage & weight.
 Even if they ask nicely.
+Even if they are bothersome in their insistence.

-If your cat knows that by meowing at you long enough you will crumble and give in then he or she will keep up the begging.
+If your cat knows that by meowing long enough that you will crumble & give in he or she will know to keep up their begging.

 Be Clean & Food Safe

-• Wet or BARF food must always be taken up after feeding.
+• Wet or BARF food must always be taken up after each feeding.

-• Uneaten wet or BaRF food can be stored covered in the fridge and offered at the next set meal time.
+• Uneaten wet or BaRF food can be stored covered in the fridge & offered at the next set meal time.

 • If it is not eaten when offered a second time, it must be disposed of.